Tenille Dashwood: NXT (2012–2016)

-Main roster (2014–2015)
+Main roster (2014–2017)

-On the 13 January 2014 episode of Raw, Emma made her first appearance on the main roster when WWE acknowledged her appearing amongst the live audience.
+On 13 January 2014 episode of Raw, Emma made her first appearance on the main roster when WWE acknowledged her appearing amongst the live audience.
 Her appearance made her the first Australian woman to debut on WWE television.
 Emma continued to appear in the crowd on Raw and SmackDown that month, with tensions developing between her and Summer Rae.

-On the 3 February episode of Raw, Emma was invited into the ring by Santino Marella to participate in a dance-off against Rae, which Emma won by a fan vote.
+On 3 February episode of Raw, Emma was invited into the ring by Santino Marella to participate in a dance-off against Rae, which Emma won by a fan vote.
 In the following weeks, the feud between Emma and Rae continued, and Emma eventually began teasing an on-screen relationship with Marella.
-Emma and Rae faced off in a match on the 24 February episode of Raw, in which Emma was victorious.
-This led to mixed tag team match against Rae and Fandango on the 3 March episode of Raw, which Emma and Marella won.
-On the 25 March episode of Main Event, Emma teamed up with Natalya, The Funkadactyls (Cameron and Naomi) and Eva Marie in a losing effort to the team of Rae, Alicia Fox, Aksana, Layla and Tamina Snuka.
-On the 27 March episode of Superstars, Emma once again defeated Rae by submission.
+Emma and Rae faced off in a match on 24 February episode of Raw, in which Emma was victorious.
+This led to mixed tag team match against Rae and Fandango on 3 March episode of Raw, which Emma and Marella won.
+On 25 March episode of Main Event, Emma teamed up with Natalya, The Funkadactyls (Cameron and Naomi) and Eva Marie in a losing effort to the team of Rae, Alicia Fox, Aksana, Layla and Tamina Snuka.
+On 27 March episode of Superstars, Emma once again defeated Rae by submission.
 On 6 April, Emma made her WrestleMania debut, competing at WrestleMania XXX in the 14-Diva "Vickie Guerrero Invitational match" for the Divas Championship, which was won by the defending champion AJ Lee.
 The following night on Raw, Emma and Marella once again defeated Rae and Fandango in a mixed tag team match, with Emma making Rae submit.
 On the following episode of SmackDown, Emma started a feud with Layla, when she replaced Summer Rae as Fandango's dance partner and valet.
-This led to Emma using Marella's finisher, the Cobra Strike, later dubbing it the Ven-Emma, to defeat Layla on the 21 April episode of Raw.
+This led to Emma using Marella's finisher, the Cobra Strike, later dubbing it the Ven-Emma, to defeat Layla on 21 April episode of Raw.
 In the beginning of July, Emma's alliance with Marella ended after he announced his legitimate retirement from in-ring competition.

 Throughout the year, Emma racked up victories over the likes of Cameron and Alicia Fox, but also lost to them, and to the likes of Nikki Bella, Summer Rae and Paige.
 In November, at Survivor Series, Emma took part of a four-on-four elimination tag team match, where she eliminated Summer Rae before her team won the match with a clean sweep.
 While returning to NXT in early 2015, Emma competed in various matches on the main roster, including a battle royal to determine the number one contender for the Divas Championship, which was won by Paige.